m-u-nee/tok_library/README.md

-Your `README` requires the following updates based on the code changes you provided:

 1. **Update to `preprocess_data.py` description**: You now use a YAML config file to set parameters for `preprocess_data.py`.
 Also, you handle both local and Slurm-based execution with more configuration options.

 2. **Update to `inspect_binary.py` description**: The tokenizer path and the data inspection process are configurable, with more detailed print options.